This Slow Cooker Beef in Red Wine recipe is so easy to throw together. It tastes rich and decadent, whilst being extremely nourishing.

-- 400 g shallots or in my case, small pickling onions!
+- 400 g shallots - or onions, diced

-- 6 cloves cloves peeled & chopped
+- 6 cloves garlic - finely chopped

 - Salt & pepper

-When you throw the meat into the super hot pan, it will stick.
+(when you throw the meat into the super hot pan, it will stick.
 Just wait 30 seconds or so and it will magically unstick itself.
 That is when it is perfectly seared, and time to turn it over.
-If you leave it much longer after searing, it will burn.
+If you leave it much longer after searing, it will burn.)

 You just want to get a little colour on their skins.
-Keep rolling them around in the pan until they have turned golden with the odd darker patch, and tip them into the slow cooker too.
+Keep rolling them around in the pan until they have turned golden with the odd darker patch.

-Pour the red wine into the still hot pan where the meat was seared, and using a spatula scrape the bottom of the pan, making sure you scrape up any gooey stuck bits.
-Pour this in on top of the meat.
+Pour the red wine into the hot pan and using a spatula, scrape the bottom of the pan making sure you scrape up any gooey stuck bits.